 JavaScript

-- Espruino: JavaScript interpreter for microcontrollers to develop embedded applications using JavaScript with an interactive JavaScript environment.
+- Espruino – A JavaScript interpreter for microcontrollers, allowing you to develop embedded applications using JavaScript with an interactive JavaScript environment.

-- JerryScript lightweight JavaScript engine intended for microcontrollers with constrained resources.
-It features a very low memory usage and can run on microcontrollers with less than 64KB of RAM.
+- JerryScript – A lightweight JavaScript engine intended for microcontrollers with constrained resources.
+It features low memory usage and can run on microcontrollers with less than 64KB of RAM.
 It supports a subset of the ES5.1 standard.

 BASIC

-- ESPBasic: BASIC for ESP8266 microcontrollers.
-Allows easy and wireless programming.
+- ESPBasic – A BASIC interpreter for ESP8266 microcontrollers.
+It allows easy and wireless programming.

 Others

-- Squirrel: high-level scripting language, somewhat inspired by Lua, designed to be lightweight and embeddable, with object-oriented approach.
+- Squirrel – A high-level scripting language, somewhat inspired by Lua, designed to be lightweight and embeddable, with an object-oriented approach.

-- WASM3 WebAssembly interpreter designed for small devices and microcontrollers that can run WebAssembly bytecode on microcontrollers.
+- WASM3 – A WebAssembly interpreter designed for small devices and microcontrollers that can run WebAssembly bytecode on microcontrollers.

 Slow Website?